 I am a new lecturer in Diagnostic Imaging, having progressed from clinical practice.

-Yvonne works on a part time basis in the Department of Life Sciences as a lecturer in Clinical Nutrition and Health.
+Yvonne works on a part-time basis in the Department of Occupational Therapy, and Human Nutrition & Dietetics as a lecturer in Clinical Nutrition and Health.

 Lindsey is a Chartered Psychologist with the British Psychological Society and is registered with the HCPC as a practitioner Health Psychologist.